 - In a large bowl, stir together the flour, salt and instant yeast.

 - Add the warm water and stir together until a sticky dough forms.
 Don't worry about it looking like a round ball of dough; it will be quite messy and that is fine.

 - Cover the bowl with a clean tea towel and set in a warm place to rise for 2 hours.
 I preheat my oven to 200 degrees F, then quickly turn it off, place the bowl inside the oven with the door cracked for about 15 minutes, then close the oven door and continue to let it rise for the whole 2 hours.
 If your house is warm, you can just use the counter.

-- About a half hour before the rise time is done, preheat the oven to 450 degrees F and place your dutch oven inside the oven, with the lid on, while the oven preheats.
+- About a half hour before the rise time is done, preheat the oven to 450 degrees F (if you used your oven to help the dough rise, remove the bowl before preheating) and place your dutch oven inside the oven, with the lid on, while the oven preheats.
 We want the dutch oven HOT when the dough goes in!
 Once the oven preheats, leave it in there for another 10-15 minutes, until your dough is ready to be transferred in.

 - Prepare the dough: Place a large square of parchment paper on a counter and sprinkle it with flour.
 Using a spatula, transfer the dough to the floured surface as one big blob.